-Our travel tips today are different from our tips three years ago.
+Our travel tips today are different from our tips five years ago.
 Products change, we change, and our style of travel is constantly evolving as we vary between adventure travel, house-sitting, road trips, tours, or regular old holiday tourism.
 So our first piece of advice, based on our own experience, is to reevaluate your travel habits regularly.

 Consider this your checklist for planning your next trip or your new traveling lifestyle.
 These eleven practical travel tips apply to all ages and lifestyles, and to short and long term travel.

 - Travel with credit and debit cards that don’t charge foreign transaction fees.
 (We use Amex Platinum and Chase Sapphire.)
 Use debit cards for ATMs and some ticket machines (train stations, for example) that don’t accept credit cards.
 (Schwab bank not only doesn’t charge exchange fees, it also refunds your ATM fees.)
 When you use your no-fee credit card, remember to select the local currency for the best rate.
 If you are offered the option of paying in US dollars, don’t do it.
 The local bank will take a commission to change the local currency, and your advantage of using a card that doesn’t charge a commission will vanish.

 - You’ll never regret traveling light; over-packing is another story.
 For some suggestions on luggage, read this post about some of our favorites.